JBShady/COD5-Remastered/README.md

 * Hid Multiplayer style progress summary report pop-up when player ends game or disconnects as this data is not relevant

 ### Gamepad
-* Controller Mode setting switches hints to use gamepad icons for hintstrings and the D-pad so that players can enjoy a more immersive controller experience.
+* Gamepad setting switches hints to use gamepad icons for hintstrings and the D-pad so that players can enjoy a more immersive controller experience.
 Uses Xbox 360 style icons by default, but optional patch is available to change to PlayStation 3 style icons.
 NOTE: If gamepad hints are not showing up, this is because you have your interact key bound to something other than F and the game gets confused, simply unbind your interact key to fix
+* Unique console font on ingame hints when gamepad is enabled, as seen on the console version
+* Ping graph on scoreboard when gamepad is enabled, as seen on console
+* Custom spectate menu, as seen on console (T4M-Enhanced recommended)
 * Loading screens no longer show the mouse cursor and "click to start" hints while Controller Mode is enabled
-* New custom scripted aim assist settings (lock on when aiming near enemy), togglable only while Controller Mode is enabled
-* Menu settings for sensitivity and flipping triggers, note that any buttons can be rebound by pressing them in the appropriate setting
+* New menu page including settings for controller layout, inversion, sensitivity, and flipping triggers.
+Note that any buttons can still be rebound by pressing them in the appropriate setting
+* Toggleable aim assist setting, only enabled while gamepad is detected (requires T4M-Enhanced)
+* Controller buttons work on menus and some menus automatically highlight the first option (requires T4M-Enhanced)

 ### Settings
 * New settings have been created, see below table